saurabhmehta1601/saurabhmehta1601/README.md

 - 🔭 I’m currently working as a full stack developer at **MelioLabs Inc(Santa Clara, CA, USA)**.

-- 🌱 I’m currently also learning **Data Science and Python Frameworks**
+- 🌱 I’m currently also learning about **Data Science and Python Frameworks**

 - 👨‍💻 All of my projects are available at [https://github.com/saurabhmehta1601?tab=repositories](https://github.com/saurabhmehta1601?tab=repositories)

 - 💬 Ask me about **Full Stack Development.**

-- 💼 Hire me at Upwork https://www.upwork.com/freelancers/~01664d136315ccbfd4

 - 📫 Connect with Linkedin **https://www.linkedin.com/in/saurabhmehta1601/**